bgachara/notes/databases.md

         - Each operator processes its input all at once and then emits its output all at once.
         - Better for OLTP workloads because queries only access a small number of tuples at a time.
         - Not good for OLAP with large intermediate results.
+        - The output can be either whole tuples (NSM) or subsets of columns(DSM).
       - Vectorized / Batch Model
         - each operator emits a batch of tuples instead of a single tuple
         - ideal for OLAP / data warehouses because it greatly reduces the number of invocations per operator.
         - allows for opearators to more easily use SIMD to process batches of tuples.

   - Plan Processing Direction
+    - ref paper:`push vs pull-based loop fusion in query engines`
     - Top-to-Bottom
       - start with the root and pull data up from its children
       - tuples are always passed with function calls.